microsoft/vscode-postgresql/README.md

 ## Quickstart

-Open the Command Palette (Ctrl + Shift + P).
+1) Open the Command Palette (Ctrl + Shift + P).

-Search and select 'PostgreSQL: New Query'
+2) Search and select 'PostgreSQL: New Query'

-In the command palette, select 'Create Connection Profile'
+3) In the command palette, select 'Create Connection Profile'.
 Follow the prompts to enter your Postgres instance's hostname, database, username, and password.

 You are now connected to your Postgres database.
 [You can confirm this via the Status Bar (the ribbon at the bottom of the VS Code window).
 It will show your connected hostname, database, and user.]

-You can type a query like 'SELECT * FROM pg_stat_activity';
+4) You can type a query like 'SELECT * FROM pg_stat_activity';

-Right-click, select 'Execute Query' and the results will show in a new window.
+5) Right-click, select 'Execute Query' and the results will show in a new window.

 You can save the query results to JSON, csv or Excel.